algofoogle/solo_squash/README.md

 # Details

+The main (generic) design is [`src/solo_squash.v`](./src/solo_squash.v).

-This is intended to drive a VGA display at 640x480 resolution, ~60Hz.
+This is intended to drive a VGA display at 640x480 resolution, ~60Hz, and it gets adapted to different targets, including FPGA, Verilator-based VGA simulation, and Caravel ASIC.

 It has been tested on a DE0-Nano FPGA board (Altera Cyclone IV), and I hope to submit this as part of the Google Skywater project to